 How Much Does Lightning Lane Premier Pass Cost?

 At Disney World, Lightning Lane Premier Pass pricing varies by date and park.
-Here are the ranges for the first three weeks (high and low bolded):
+Here are the ranges so far:

 How do I use Lightning Lane Premier Pass?